-I knew that my skills set in foil fencing were limited, but I wanted to improve.
-There was a time in my life when the sabre and foil would have frightened me so much that I never would have dared to pick it up.
+I knew that my skill set in foil fencing was limited, but I wanted to improve.
+There was a time in my life when the sabre and foil would have frightened me so much that I never would have dared to pick one up.
 Maturity makes a lot of things that are larger than life suddenly seem manageable.
 I had been practicing for months to do a small local competition.
 I should have known when I saw my competitor that she was going to play dirty.

 What It Was Like Suiting Up

 First, the unisex padded jacket with a back zipper was a real challenge for me.
 All the padding mashed me in places where I didn't want to be touched, and it felt like I couldn't breathe.
 I ended up having to reach one hand over one of my shoulders and the opposite hand up my back to keep wriggling the zipper until it was all the way at the neck.
 I really wanted fencing gear to be much easier to manage.